CHINHUICHU/Chameleons-Pro/README.md

 - Three comparison mode
   - Two articles comparison
     The system compares source and target articles and return similarity and similar sentences.
+Mainly for comparing longer articles.
+If article content is longer than 10,000 words, the request will be processed asynchronously.
+Max content lenght: 40,000 words.
   - Multiple articles comparison
     When the number of articles > 2, the system compares each pair of articles.
+Max article number: 10; max content length: 2,000 word.
   - Upload to compare
     Users upload 1 article and the system search articles in database to conduct analysis
 - Check history records